All You Need To Know About Professional Indemnity Insurance

 Do I need Professional Indemnity Insurance?

-Even if your employee is the one that is at fault for the claim, you may still have to defend yourself.
+Even if your employee is the one that is at fault for the claim, you may still have to defend the company and them.
 Therefore your business and employees need professional indemnity insurance and avoid the claims before it is too late.